le3ah/binary_translator/README.md

 ## Instructions

-1. Fork this Repository
+1. Fork this Repository DONE
 1. Clone your forked repo to your computer.
+DONE
 1. Complete the activity below.
 1. Push your solution to your forked repo
 1. Submit a pull request from your repository to this repository